Published: May 04, 2022

 Good practical skills, passionate about construction, ability to work in an accurate and organised manner, awareness of Health and Safety, ability to work as part of a team and a good level of fitness.

 The apprentice must be reliable and motivated to work within the construction sector and undertake national recognised qualifications.
 Good communication skills and able to work as part of a team and take instructions.
 Good time-keeping as construction workers are on site early in the morning.
 Physically fit with a high level of stamina.

-Qualifications required for this role include GCSE's grades A* – E in Maths and English, or equivalent qualifications.
+Qualifications required for this role include GCSE's grades 4 and upwards in Maths and English, or equivalent qualifications.

 Level 2 Bricklayer Standard

 Construction Skills Health, Safety and Environment test – CSCS Test

 As part of the apprenticeship programme, attendance is required at our Skills Group training centre for one day per week.
 All other aspects of the qualification will be delivered on-site by the employer.
 You will have regular visits every six to eight weeks from your designated Skills Group assessor, who will monitor your progress during your apprenticeship training.

 Whilst at the Skills Group training centre, you will learn the necessary skills and gain experience to help you throughout your role.
 Part of your training will be knowledge and theory based, whilst the rest will be practical.
 You will develop your hand skills, carry out brick and block work, learn the correct use of specific tools, carry out pointing and learn mortar ratio mixes under the guidance of your assessor.
 Learning all these additional skills will benefit you on returning to the employer.